qw2273/Learning-to-Use-Git/README.md

                  2. `Ctrl-U`: un-delete a line. <br/>
                  3. `Ctrl-O`: save the file ('O' stands for 'output').<br />
                  4. `Ctrl-X`: exit the editor.
-* `git commit -m "add comment messgae here"`: add a single-line message
+* `git commit filepath -m "add comment messgae here"`:commit with  a single-line message
 * `git commit`: add message in a text editor
 * `git commit --amend - m "new message"`: revise the message
 * `git log`: view the history , the history is displaced *from latest to the oldest*, push `space` button to continue reading and `q` to exit
 * `git log directroy/filepath`:inspect only the changes to particular files or directories
 * `git show first_few_characters_of_hash`: check a specific commit using hash
+* `git log -3 filename`: shows you the last three commits involving in file

 ## Ignore files
 You can tell it to stop paying attention to files you don't care about by creating a file in the root directory of your repository called `.gitignore` and storing a list of wildcard patterns that specify the files you don't want Git to pay attention to.